mgrillo75/financial-dashboard/README.md

 ## 📗 About

-The project consists of listing the films being shown at the cinema and allows the user to save their favorite films.
+The project consists of listing the film being shown at the cinema and allows the user to save their favorite films.

 ---